Anxiety Disorders

 Neurofeedback for Anxiety Disorders

 Anxiety is a normal and often healthy emotion.
 Anxiety is a natural human reaction that involves the mind and body.
-It serves an important basic survival function.
-Anxiety is an alarm system that is activated whenever a person perceives danger or threat.
-When a person feels threatened, under pressure, or are facing a stressful situation the body makes automatic fight-or-flight response.
-Because anxiety makes a person alert, focused, and ready to head off potential problems, a little anxiety can help us do our best in situations that involve performance and motivate to solve problems.
+It serves a crucial essential survival function.
+Anxiety is an alarm system activated whenever a person perceives danger or threat.
+When a person feels threatened, under pressure, or facing a stressful situation, the body responds to fight-or-flight.
+Because anxiety makes a person alert, focused, and ready to head off potential problems, a little anxiety can help us do our best in situations that involve performance and motivation to solve problems.

 But anxiety that’s too strong and long-lasting can interfere with doing our best.
 Too much anxiety can cause people to feel overwhelmed, tongue-tied, or unable to do what they need to do.
-When a person regularly feels disproportionate levels of anxiety, then it is likely to cross the line from normal anxiety into the territory of an anxiety disorder and it might become a medical disorder.
-Anxiety Disorders are among the most common mental health issues and can be disabling, preventing a person from living a life that they want.
-But the good things are that Anxiety Disorders are highly treatable.
-Neurofeedback for anxiety disorders management is very effective with long-lasting results.
+When a person regularly feels disproportionate levels of anxiety, then it is likely to cross the line from normal anxiety into the territory of an anxiety disorder, and it might become a medical disorder.
+Anxiety Disorders are among the most common mental health issues and can be disabling, preventing a person from living the life that they want.
+But the good thing is that Anxiety Disorders are highly treatable.
+Neurofeedback for anxiety disorder management is very effective, with long-lasting results.

 Symptoms of Anxiety Disorders

-To treat anxiety it is necessary to timely recognize the symptoms and manifestations.
-The symptoms may not go away on their own and if left untreated, they can start to take over the person’s life.
-It’s important to seek support early if you’re experiencing anxiety.
+To treat anxiety, it is necessary to recognize the symptoms and manifestations timely.
+The symptoms may not go away independently; if left untreated, they can start taking over the person’s life.
+It’s essential to seek support early if you’re experiencing anxiety.

-Anxiety disorders often are a group of related conditions and symptoms may vary from person to person.
-One person can get panicky at the thoughts of some problem, others may struggle with a disabling fear or uncontrollable, intrusive thoughts, someone else may suffer from intense anxiety attacks that strike without warning.
-Yet another may live in a constant state of tension, worrying about anything and everything.
+Anxiety disorders often are a group of related conditions, and symptoms may vary from person to person.
+One person can get panicky at the thoughts of some problem; others may struggle with a disabling fear or uncontrollable, intrusive thoughts, and someone else may suffer from intense anxiety attacks that strike without warning.
+Yet another may live in constant tension, worrying about anything and everything.
 But despite their different forms, all anxiety disorders illicit an intense fear or worry out of proportion to the situation at hand.

 The symptoms of anxiety disorder often include the following: